includable/serverless-middleware/README.md

 You can use Sentry by setting the `SENTRY_DSN` environment variable.
 Note that this won't be active if you're running the function locally.

+### Warmup support

+Out of the box this middleware setup supports the [serverless-plugin-warmup](https://github.com/FidelLimited/serverless-plugin-warmup) serverless plugin.

+Simply install the serverless plugin, no other changes to your code necessary.
+The middleware will automatically prevent code execution on warmup requests.